-Strategy: In order to effectively increase the recycling rate in Los Alamos County it is important to have an understanding of the waste stream.
-A waste audit should be implemented to better understand the composition of the waste stream and to identify the materials that make up a large percentage of the waste stream that can help direct effective recycling strategies.
-Figure 5 is a breakdown of the U.S. waste stream for 2010.
+Table 3: Results of waste audits performed on residential municipal solid waste.

+Figure 6 is a breakdown of the U.S. waste stream for 2010.
 More than half of the waste typically generated falls into the categories of paper, food scraps, and yard trimmings; making these materials important areas to focus recycling efforts.
-Other strategies is to explore incentive based programs such as RecycleBank as well as continue educating the public regarding recycling and reuse.
+Other opportunities to explore are incentive based programs such as RecycleBank as well as continue to educate the public regarding reduce, reuse and recycle.

-Figure 5: Total U.S. MSW generation by material, 2010.
-Data from U.S. EPA 2010 Waste Characterization Study.
-The reestablishment of a composting program in Los Alamos County has recently enabled the County to better capture green waste (brush, yard trimmings).
-In 2013 the County implemented a fully functioning windrow composting facility in Bayo Canyon at the site of the old wastewater treatment plant.
+The reestablishment of a composting program in Los Alamos County has recently enabled the County to better capture organic yard trimmings.
+In 2013, the County implemented a fully functioning windrow composting facility in Bayo Canyon at the site of the old wastewater treatment plant.

-The windrow composting facility has the potential to provide opportunities to expand beyond the green waste composting program and accept food waste which will keep more materials out of the landfill and decrease greenhouse gas emissions.
-The County will investigate the addition of food waste to the composting stream to ensure food waste can be added without negatively affecting the quality of the finished compost product and/or cause operational problems.
-A feasibility study is to be conducted and finalized in 2017.
-A food waste composting program could also accept soiled paper, which is not currently being recycled.
+The windrow composting facility has the potential to provide opportunities to expand beyond organic yard trimmings and accept food scraps which will keep more materials out of the landfill and further decrease greenhouse gas emissions.
+The County will continue to investigate the addition of food scrap to the composting stream to ensure it will not negatively affect the quality of the finished compost product and/or cause operational problems.
+A food scrap composting program could also accept soiled paper, which is not currently being recycled.